12 Mar, 06:27··

 • Senegal has increased penalties for homosexuality.

-• The legislation increases prison sentences for homosexual acts.
+• The legislation doubles prison sentences for homosexual acts.

-• International concern has been raised about human rights in Senegal.
+• International concern has been raised about human rights and LGBTQI+ safety.

 Sources disagree